There’s no way that chronic depression, self-loathing, poor agency, or muscle tension could be optimal… right?

 More examples of locally optimal strategies

 For example, I had neck pain for 3½ years.
 A few times it was so bad I couldn’t turn my head.
 Over the years, I had tried to counteract my neck tension with physical therapy and stretching but nothing really worked.
-Then, earlier this year I finally realized precisely how it was strategic, so I implemented better strategies towards the same goals and have had ~90% less neck pain since.
+Then, earlier this year I finally realized precisely how it was strategic, so I implemented better strategies towards the same goals and have had ~90% less frequent neck pain since.

 Btw: Noticing how my neck pain was locally optimal was quite tricky, and even suppressed.
 So even if an issue IS a locally optimal strategy, it can be quite difficult to understand how.
-(This process may help.)
+This process may help.

 How common are locally optimal strategies?